Terra-Protocol/terra/WHITEPAPER.md

 This governance model allows Terra to evolve into a self-sustaining
 economic and social ecosystem built on shared responsibility and protected principles.
+Community Terra ≥ CDC_Deactivation_Threshold
+A recommended threshold is:

+- **20% community Terra**, matching the Founder allocation
+- or another threshold set through Governance

+Once triggered:

+- delegated Terra returns fully to the Founder
+- CDC loses its temporary consensus power
+- Terra Governance transitions into a mature, self-sustaining state

+---

+### 7.6.5 Recovery and Fail-Safe

+If CDC Members are inactive, corrupted, or unavailable:

+- delegation becomes automatically inactive
+- Founder Terra is restored for sovereign decisions
+- the community retains full influence via GOVT in daily governance

+This ensures no governance deadlock is possible.

+---

+### 7.6.6 Governance Philosophy

+The CDC seeks to balance:

+- early-stage stability
+- community trust
+- protection of Terra’s core values
+- transition toward decentralization
+- prevention of political or ideological capture
+- minimization of Founder dominance

+It is a temporary but critical mechanism that strengthens legitimacy and creates a safe path from Founder-led stability to community-guided governance.

 ## 5.4 Revenue Router